wp-plugins/wp-mailer/readme.txt

 == Description ==

-WP Easy Post Mailer allows your visitors to enter their name and email address on your website to be subscribed to receive updates of new posts from your blog.
-When you create a new WordPress post, WP Easy Post Mailer will automatically send out a styled email newsletter to all subscribers.
+WP Easy Post Mailer allows you to automatically send out your latest blog posts as email newsletters to your subscribers without the use of any 3rd party email platform.
+Visitors to your website can enter their name and email address and be subscribed to receive updates of new posts from your blog.
+When enabled in the admin, WP Easy Post Mailer will automatically send out a styled email newsletter to all subscribers.

-WP Easy Post Mailer can be customised and comes with two preset mail templates but we hope that people will submit their own templates and allow us to add them in to the plugin.
+WP Easy Post Mailer can be customised and comes with preset mail templates but you can easily create your own with a little programming knowledge.

-We could not find any plugin that get straight to the point and allow users to manage a large list of subscribers and easily send out regular email newsletters without incorporating 3rd party paid platforms.

-WP Easy Post Mailer currently uses the built in WordPress mail sending class and you may need to check with your hosting provider as to how many emails you can send out.

 **Features are as follows:-**

-* Send email campaigns automatically straight from the WordPress admin.
+* Send email newsletters automatically when a post is published.
-* Email campaigns are scheduled to send as soon as your post is scheduled to publish.
-* Staggered emailing sending to reduce the risk of being blacklisted.
+* Staggered emailing sending to reduce server load.
 * Automatic subscribe form and unsubscribe link in email newsletters.
 * Unsubscribe suppression list to ensure you do not accidently reimport unsubscribed users.
-* Multiple customised subscribe forms and three methods of installation.
+* Customised subscribe forms with three methods of installation.
-* Write your own mail templates in your theme folder utilising the WordPress loop.
+* Design and develop your own mail templates within your WordPress theme folder utilising the WordPress loop.
 * Import and export subscribers in standardised CSV format

-A lot of time and hard work has gone into WP Easy Post Mailer, if you like it then please find the time to rate it.
+If you like it then please find the time to rate it.

 == Installation ==